singhnishit/singhnishit.github.io/src/content/blog/decisiontheory.md

 Another idea I had early on, is to flip the role of the player to be the predictor.
 Now, with this new framing, we could perhaps frame the question like "As a predictor, you are about 90% sure that the player will two-box.
 If the player does an action that you could not predict, you will lose a million dollars.
 The player knows about you, and can model you with about 60% accuracy.
 Knowing this, what would you guess?".
 Scratch that actually, this could just mean the player assuming the probability of the predictor being correct is $P(\text{Predictor will be correct | I am modelling the predictor})$ which is $0.9 \times 0.6$ (assuming perfect epistemic intelligence...?), which then reduces to the algebra above, I think.

 Hmm.
 These options are close, but no cookie yet.
 Maybe using graphs could help - arrows help a lot, usually.
-Reading Yudowsky's paper on TDT
+Reading [Yudowsky's paper]( on Timeless Decision Theory to further my understanding of points of tension between these two theories.

 [^1]:[1] Excuse the puns.
 I haven't had any good sleep, and I have not read anything candid or humorous in the last few hours.
 I need to get my kitschy-ness out of the way here.